The Bridge

 Getting Started

-So you have a Bridge, a Gamer-Pro or other LLAPI device, and ton of dongles and controllers now what?
-Well, here is what, lets play!
+So you have a Bridge, a Gamer-Pro or other LLAPI device, and a ton of dongles and controllers now what?
 The first thing you need to ask yourself is are you an old school gamer or a new school gamer.
 There are two main ways to use the Bridge 1) Console mode or 2) USB mode.
 Obviously some older console use USB but we had to draw the line somewhere.
-The Bridge can not hold all USB information on its tiny chip but It can for non USB console.
+The Bridge can not hold all USB information on its tiny chip but It can for non USB consoles.
 So first pick one.
 You can always re-flash if so desired.

 Console mode

-In this mode it's a detection process like the Gamer-Pro.
-Plug in the controller to a LLAPI device like the Gamer-Pro, then plug it in to the Bridge flashed with the console code.
+In this mode the Bridge will detect the console.
+Plug in the controller to a LLAPI device like the Gamer-Pro, then plug it into the Bridge, flashed with the console code.
 Now you can use it on a console.
-When you plug it in to a console it powers up, and does its logic.
+When you plug it into a console it powers up, and does its logic.
 Power-on->Detect controller-> detect console-> emulate...
-Give it a few seconds to do this before you go pressing buttons ? three should do it.
+Give it a few seconds to do this before you go pressing buttons, three should do it.
 Note the special modes below in this documentation.

 USB mode